rackerlabs/support-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 The graph for the CPU check displays how much of the CPU's available processing power the instance uses.
-It also displays the minimum, maximum, and average CPU usage for that period.
+It also displays the minimum, maximum, and average CPU usage for that period, as shown in the following image:

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbcpugraph.png %}" />